FredKSchott/snowpack/www/guides/react.md

 Image: GIF showing code side by side with the project.
 A change in made to App.jsx and it shows when the changed file is saved.
 But the counter resets to 0.

-However, if you make a change to App.jsx, you'll see the counter on the page reset to 0, even though the page itself hasn't fully refreshed.
+The counter on the page will still reset to 0, even though the page itself hasn't fully refreshed.
+This can be annoying if you're trying to debug state.
 React Fast Refresh solves this.

 Installing a plugin involves installing the module and then enabling it in the Snowpack configuration file.